 Both laptops have 720p webcams, stereo speakers, and a 3.5mm headphone jack.
 If sound is particularly important, the Macbook Pro’s high dynamic range tends to offer better audio.
 The MacBook Air, on the other hand, comes with additional microphones so that Siri can pick up your voice more easily.

-Apple’s high-tier MacBook Air with the same $1,299 price features Intel’s newer 10th-Gen i5-1030NG7 four-core chip clocked at 1.1GHz (base) and 3.5GHz (max).
+Apple’s high-tier MacBook Air with the same $1,299 price features Intel’s 10th-gen i5-1030NG7 four-core chip clocked at 1.1GHz (base) and 3.5GHz (max).
 The key takeaway here is the 10nm process technology used to manufacture this new CPU, which promises better performance and power efficiency over similar 14nm-based chips.

-Another notable difference is memory.
+Another notable difference between the MacBook Air and MacBook Pro is memory.
 The 16-inch MacBook Pro launched with vanilla DDR4 sticks — not the low-power versions — clocked at 2,667MHz.
 The MacBook Air, refreshed in early 2020, uses LPDDR4X memory clocked at 3,733MHz.
 These latter chips target low power draw without sacrificing blazingly high bandwidth.
 As with processors, the entry-level MacBook Pros get something of a raw deal, relying on older LPDDR3 memory clocked at 2,133MHz, while the high-end MacBook Pro 13 versions get faster 3,733MHz LPDDR4X RAM.
 Just be aware of that difference if you’re leaning toward the MacBook Pro, and don’t forget to fork out for the faster memory if you need it.

 If you want a gorgeous MacBook without breaking the bank, the $999 entry-level MacBook Air is a decent machine.
 It’s the only model that offers Intel’s 10th-Gen i3-1000NG4 dual-core CPU, though you should consider grabbing the i5 four-core CPU for $100 more.